scripting/artDownloader/README.md

 2. myAccessTokenSecret

 The first two bits identify the Twitter app you running from.
-You can create an app on this page at Twitter's website.
+You can create an app on <a href="https://developer.twitter.com/en/portal/projects-and-apps">this page</a> at Twitter's developer website.

 The second two bits identify you as a user.
-You can generate these using the same page on twitter.com.
+You can generate these using the <a href="https://developer.twitter.com/en/portal/projects-and-apps">same page</a> on twitter.com.

 I've included an example config.json file in the folder with fake data.

 If you leave the app running, it'll check every feed about once an hour and download the new images.

+### Problems, questions?

+Post an <a href="https://github.com/scripting/artDownloader/issues">issue</a> here.